-It is no secret that there are literally dozens of options when choosing a Content Management System (CMS) to build your website with.
-Wordpress has garnered the most attention and user adoption for it's convenience for both rookie web designers, and seasoned developers looking to scale up websites under short project deadlines.
+It is no secret that there are dozens of options when choosing a Content Management System (CMS) to build your website with.
+Wordpress has garnered the most attention and user adoption for its convenience for both rookie web designers and seasoned developers looking to scale up websites under short project deadlines.
 There are, of course, advantages and disadvantages to every CMS on the market.
 Here's why we love developing using MODX...

 1. We're looking for ultimate control

 MODX comes as a blank canvas.
 You don't have to undo any features you don't like, and you build from the ground up almost every piece of functionality.
 Both MODX and Wordpress have third-party plugins (both free and paid of course), however, for the most part with MODX, you are left to design everything yourself.
 Every website project we develop is a point of pride because of this fact.
-Our designers run into problems and bugs like any developer does, however, we are more quick to solve these bugs (of our own making of course - they are no fault of MODX) because we have personally hand-coded each project at every step of the development process.
+Our designers run into problems and bugs like any developers do, however, we are quicker to solve these bugs (of our own making of course - they are no fault of MODX) because we have personally hand-coded each project at every step of the development process.

 We're not looking for convenience (all though that helps of course), we are simply looking for ultimate customization.
 MODX gives us just enough structure to reinforce best coding practices, while not too much to make it difficult to make your vision become a reality.
 As a company looking to define and differentiate itself with a unique customer proposition, we needed a CMS that allows us the same amount of flexibility.
 We don't want to approach the web design business in the same way everyone else is, and MODX gives us the freedom to do that.